dahalsubodh/dahalsubodh.github.io/research.md

 ## 🧠Learning Integrity as Process and Evidence
 This led to my growing interest in learning integrity.
 Specifically, I began examining whether learning activities, processes, and evidence genuinely reflect learners' understanding and engagement.
-My recent research propsoes a 3P framework (Person, Process, Product) for academic integrity.
-This framework suggests that educational tools needs to address all three dimensions to support fair academic integrity decisions and enhance student learning.
+My recent research proposes a 3P framework (Person, Process, Product) for academic integrity.
+This framework suggests that educational tools need to address all three dimensions to support fair academic integrity decisions and enhance student learning.

 ## 🌏 Knowledge Sharing